What is XSProject?

 Our office and workshop is located in a house in Jakarta.
 It is the heart of our day-to-day operations.
 Raw materials are stored, sorted, washed, and sewn.
 Here, orders are processed, tours to Cirendeu begin and end, workshops are conducted and medical needs tended to.

 Wanting to visit?

-All of us at XSProject Indonesia would like to express our gratitude and a BIG THANK YOU to the GlobalGiving community for your support of our programs in 2018.
-Generous and thoughtful donors have contributed to our social programs for the health and well-being of trash pickers and their families, and to the better education …
+All of us at XSProject Indonesia would like to express our gratitude and how grateful we are.
+A BIG THANK YOU for your support of our programs in 2021.
+Many generous and thoughtful donors have contributed to our social programs.
+The year started with the continued pandemic situation and a few months ago as we …